A delicate shortbread crust topped with a tart-sweet, perfectly gooey lemon custard. My Mom’s Lemon Bars are the best!

 - 2 cups granulated sugar

-- In a medium bowl, use an electric hand mixer to blend together softened butter, 2 cups flour and 1/2 cup powdered sugar.
+- In a large bowl, use an electric hand mixer to blend together the softened butter, 2 cups flour and ½ cup powdered sugar.
 Mix for about 3 minutes until the mixture resembles coarse crumbs.
-Press into the bottom of an ungreased 9" x 13" inch pan.
-Bake for 18 to 20 minutes or till lightly golden at edges.
+Press into the bottom of an ungreased 9- x 13-inch baking dish (glass is best).
+Bake for 18 to 20 minutes or until lightly golden at the edges.

-- While base layer is baking prepare the topping.
-In medium sized mixing bowl, whisk eggs well.
-Add 2 cups granulated sugar and 1/4 teaspoon salt and whisk to combine.
-Whisk in lemon juice and lemon zest (if using).
-Finally, whisk in 1/4 cup flour until well incorporated.
-Pour over the warm, baked crust.
-Return to the oven for an additional 20 to 23 minutes at 350 degrees until topping appears to be set and is just beginning to lightly brown.
+- While the base layer is baking prepare the lemon filling.
+In a medium mixing bowl, whisk the eggs well.
+Add 2 cups granulated sugar and ¼ teaspoon salt and whisk to combine.
+Whisk in the lemon juice and lemon zest.
+Finally, whisk in ¼ cup flour until well incorporated.
+Pour the filling over the warm, baked crust.
+Return to the oven for an additional 18 to 20 minutes at 350 degrees F until topping appears to be set and is just beginning to lightly brown.

-- Allow to cool completely then sprinkle surface liberally with powdered sugar.
-Cut into serving sized pieces and store in an airtight container.
+- Allow to cool completely then sprinkle the surface liberally with powdered sugar.
+Slice into squares and serve.